IshanSandhu/ManitobaVaxStats/README.md

 # Vaccine Statistic Visualizer

-A program that generates charts displaying the progression of administerd vaccines during the pandemic
+A program that generates charts displaying the progression of administered vaccines during the pandemic

 ## Functions